Life Without Energy: Needs, Dreams and Aspirations

 - Clean energy access has a role to play in fulfilling each of these priorities.

-- 60% of the people becoming electrified between 2017 and 2030 will do so through decentralised systems, equally distributed between mini-grids and off-grid PV solutions.
+- 60 percent of the people becoming electrified between 2017 and 2030 will do so through decentralised systems, equally distributed between mini-grids and off-grid PV solutions.

 - New energy solutions like solar power could provide a pathway to universal energy access.